-

 A look at the record gives us a measure of the effectiveness

-of III MA~ combat operations against the enemy.
+of III MAF combat operations against the enemy.
+Since March

 be safely estimated that at least that many more have probably